 A high school resume

-The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions on the basis of creativity, clarity, grammar and format.
+The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions based on creativity, clarity, grammar, and format.
 The composition must appropriately execute the topic as mentioned above and adhere to the requested word length.

 The scholarship(s) will be awarded in the amounts of $3,000.00, $2,000.00, and $1,500.00.